sudeeptiV/searchable_dropdown/README.md

 # SearchableDropdown

 `SearchableDropdown` is a highly customizable Flutter package that provides a searchable dropdown menu for selecting items from a list.
-It simplifies building user-friendly and feature-rich dropdowns with filtering capabilities.
+It simplifies building user-friendly and feature-rich dropdowns with filtering capabilities useful for transactional data .

 ## Features